WebOrigami/docs/src/content/concepts/hello.md

 ## Turning a tree of stuff into something else

-You may often find yourself creating content in one form — text, images, etc. — that you want to process into some other form before sharing it on your site.
+You may often find yourself creating content in one form — text, images, etc. — that you want to process into some other form before publishing it on your site.

-Suppose you want to write your site content as a folder of markdown files that you will turn into HTML.
+For instance, you might want to write your site content in a folder of markdown files that you will convert to HTML.
 You can visualize that markdown folder as a tree:

 <figure>
 {{